 Katharina Koch is director and co-chief curator of the feminist art space alpha nova & galerie futura in Berlin.
 She holds a PhD in Cultural Anthropology from the Humboldt-Universität zu Berlin with a thesis on public art practices in Romania, for which she got a scholarship by the DAAD.
 She also holds a M.A. in Cultural Anthropology, Cultural Studies, Social Sciences and Gender Studies.
 Her fields of activity range from curatorial to academic-theoretical work.
 Moreover she is a filmmaker and realized several documentaries.
 Her main topics are feminism, intersectionality, contemporary art, art and activism in public space.

-Since October 2019, Sylvia Sadzinski has been working as program director of alpha nova & galerie futura together with Katharina Koch.
-She studied Cultural History/European Studies in Bremen and Valencia (Spain) and Literature and Cultural Studies at the European University Viadrina Frankfurt (Oder).
-She was a research assistant at the Institute for Women and Gender Studies of the Johannes Keppler University Linz, Austria, and has been teaching regularly at various universities since 2015.
+Since October 2019, Sylvia Sadzinski has been working as program director and artistic co-director of alpha nova & galerie futura together with Katharina Koch.
+She studied Cultural History/European Studies in Bremen and Valencia (Spain) and Literary and Cultural Studies at the European University Viadrina Frankfurt (Oder).
+She was a research assistant at the Institute for Women’s and Gender Studies of the Johannes Kepler University Linz, Austria, and has been teaching regularly at various universities since 2015.
 From 2017 to 2019 she was curator of the municipal and public Galerie im Turm in Berlin and curatorial trainee at Kunstraum Kreuzberg/Bethanien.
-Since 2012 she regularly realizes various collaborative cultural projects, among others with the nomadic project space Neue Berliner Räume.
-In her own curatorial and academic practice, she focuses primarily on queer and feminist epistemologies, affect theories, body politics, visual resistance practices, sexuality and reflects methods of queer and feminist curating.
+Since 2012, she has regularly realized various cultural and curatorial projects, often collaborativly, among others with the nomadic project space Neue Berliner Räume.
+In her own curatorial and academic practice, she focuses primarily on queer and feminist epistemologies, affect theories, body politics, sexuality, visual resistance practices by reflecting modes of queer and feminist curating.

-Dorothea Nold was co-director and -chief curator of the feminist art space alpha nova & galerie futura in Berlin from 2015-2018 together with Katharina Koch.
+Dorothea Nold was co-director and chief curator of alpha nova & galerie futura from 2015-2018 together with Katharina Koch.
 She is a sculptor and installation artist.
 She studied at the École nationale supérieure des beaux-arts Paris.
 Nold has been writing a PhD since 2013 at the HfBK Hamburg with a scholarship from the Cusanuswerk.
 In her research project she investigates the transformation of secular spaces into religious places in Berlin and Istanbul through Christian communities.
 She analyzes the interaction of space, image production, multimedia objects and elements as well as rituals regarding the emergence of a specific atmosphere.
 In her artistic work Nold deals with transformation processes of physical and social spaces, its connections, intersections and interdependencies.
 Her sculptural interventions explore its limits and borders and also its convertibility.

 Dr. Marie-Anne Kohl